An American Dilemma: Reception

-The United States Supreme Court’s decision to cite to Myrdal’s book exposed it to ridicule in the South.
+The United States Supreme Court's decision to cite to Myrdal's book exposed it to ridicule in the South.
 For example, the Chief Justice of the Supreme Court of Florida declared that, in the case of Brown v.
-Board of Education, “the Supreme Court abandoned the Constitution, precedent and common sense and fortified its decision solely with the writings of Gunner Myrdal, a Scandinavian sociologist.
-What he knew about constitutional law we are not told nor have we been able to learn.”
+Board of Education, "the Supreme Court abandoned the Constitution, precedent and common sense and fortified its decision solely with the writings of Gunner Myrdal, a Scandinavian sociologist.
+What he knew about constitutional law we are not told nor have we been able to learn."

-American Marxist historian Herbert Aptheker wrote a booklet titled The Negro People in America: A Critique of Gunnar Myrdal’s “An American Dilemma” arguing the work contained "numerous and serious misstatements of fact" and was "based upon a fallacious philosophic concept."
+American Marxist historian Herbert Aptheker wrote a booklet titled The Negro People in America: A Critique of Gunnar Myrdal's "An American Dilemma", arguing the work contained "numerous and serious misstatements of fact" and was "based upon a fallacious philosophic concept."

-In a 1944 review, political scientist Harold F. Gosnell described Myrdal's book as "an outstanding social science treatise, brilliant, stimulating, and provocative."
+In a 1944 review, political scientist Harold Foote Gosnell described Myrdal's book as "an outstanding social science treatise, brilliant, stimulating, and provocative."

 Author Mark Tushnet captured in his book the NAACP's comment that the information in the book isn't something new for the African American communities while acknowledging what the country needed is public and legal discourse for the social inequality and racial discrimination cases.